On average, your neighbors pay $76 a month.See Your Rates

-Pennsylvania is the nation’s largest producer of mushrooms, the second-largest producer of apples, and is historically known for its steel production.
-The Keystone State has produced too many athletes and actors to count, as well as a number of important politicians, including the 15th President, James Buchanan.
+Pennsylvania is the nation’s largest producer of mushrooms.
+It's the second-largest producer of apples.
+And is historically known for its steel production.
+The Keystone State has produced too many athletes and actors to count.
+And also a number of important politicians, including the 15th President, James Buchanan.
 Pennsylvania was the second state ever, founded to be a place of religious freedom.
 That said, The Quaker State’s variable climate leads to a number of homeowners insurance risks as well.

 Pennsylvania has insurance premiums that are lower than the national average.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Pennsylvania was $893, well below the national average of $1,132.
-Only 14 states have lower average homeowners insurance rates than Pennsylvania.
+The average cost of homeowners insurance in the state of Pennsylvania is $913.
+That's well below the national average of $1,173.
+Only 13 states have lower average homeowners insurance rates than Pennsylvania.

 Choosing a homeowners insurance company in Pennsylvania should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
+You could just go with whichever company your mortgage lender advises.
+But you probably won’t get the best rates that way.
 The key to finding the best rates is to compare home insurance quotes in Pennsylvania from multiple companies.

 Last year, these were the 10 most common home insurance companies reported by QuoteWizard users living in the state of Pennsylvania.
 Out of the 27,401 Pennsylvania homeowners that used QuoteWizard to request insurance quotes last year, 1,358 had no home insurance.

-Why contact every individual company in Pennsylvania that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
+Why contact every company in Pennsylvania that you want a homeowners quote from?
 Save time and money with QuoteWizard.

 |Rank||Company||Direct Premiums Written (in thousands)||Market Share|